Last updated on May 12th, 2022

 If you contact us for a free consultation, one of our specialists will review your case with you for free.
 They should then be able to explain in more detail what you could claim for.
 You are under no obligation to proceed to a claim if you call, and our legal advice is free.
 Therefore, please feel free to get in touch today to see if you might be entitled to compensation.

-We will now provide information on how much compensation you could be paid in damages for injuries sustained during negligent laser eye surgery.
-We should point out that every claim is based on the severity of any injuries.
+We should point out that every laser eye surgery claim is based on the severity of your injuries.
 Therefore, the amount offered to settle a case can vary drastically between claims.
-As a result, while we will list some example figures in the table below, the figures should be treated as guidelines only at this point.
+As a result, while we list a selection of laser eye surgery compensation amounts below, the figures should be treated as guidelines only at this point.

-- £8,550 – £19,690 compensation for minor eye injuries with a permanent impact on vision, for example some double vision, sensitive to bright lights.
+- £9,110 – £20,980 compensation for minor eye injuries with a permanent impact on vision, for example, some double vision, and sensitivity to bright lights.

-If your injury isn’t listed, please don’t worry.
-We have included a sample to give you an idea of what laser eye surgery claims might be worth.
-When you call our advisors, they should be able to provide a more accurate estimate for you.
+When you call our advisors on 0800 6524 881, and if your laser eye surgery claim is taken on, your solicitor should be able to provide a more accurate estimate for you once all details are known.
 Do bear in mind that even if you make a successful compensation claim, it cannot be guaranteed you’ll receive the amounts listed above.

 All personal injury and medical negligence claims are bound by time limits set out in the Limitation Act 1980.
 In most cases, that means you will have 3-years to claim for your injuries from the date you sustained them.
 In rarer cases, the 3-year period will begin from the date your injuries are diagnosed and linked to your laser eye surgery.